LinusBwana/Python-my-journey/string indexing/Readme.md

 # Python Indexing Practice

-This repository contains practice exercises for learning indexing in Python.
+This directory contains practice exercises for learning indexing in Python.
 These examples demonstrate how to access and manipulate elements within sequences using the indexing operator.

 ## Contents